Effective Date: 11/1/06

 CERTIFICATE CHILD CARE - The portion of the IDHS Child Care Program managed by the Child Care Resource and Referral agencies (CCR&R).
 The CCR&R determines program eligibility and processes payments.

-CHILD CARE PROVIDER or CHILD CARE FACILITY - any individual, group of persons, agency, association, or organization that provides programs or services exclusively directed towards persons under the age of 18.
+CHILD CARE PROVIDER or CHILD CARE FACILITY - any individual (other than a parent or legal guardian), group of persons, agency, association, or organization that provides programs or services for compensation exclusively directed towards persons under the age of 18.

 COMPTROLLER - The Comptroller is the State's Chief Fiscal Control Officer.
 The Office of the Comptroller provides fiscal control over State spending through its voucher approval and warrant writing functions.